 Lt.
 Colonel Bob Stith, USAF (Ret.), Secretary

 Continuing a lifetime of public service as a board member of the Opal’s Foundation, Bob takes an active role in processing Dream Requests, and bringing them to fruition.
 After a distinguished career in the US Air Force - and almost a decade as a public servant at the Defense Intelligence Agency - he moved to Kentucky, and joined Opal’s Dream Foundation in 2013.
-In 2014, Colonel Stith took on the responsibility of Strategic Planning Chair; in 2017, this committee created the road map to our current growth
+In 2014, Colonel Stith took on the responsibility of Strategic Planning Chair; in 2017, this committee created the road map for our current growth.

 Dick Wilson began working with Opal’s Dream Foundation in 2013 in an advisory role.
 His expertise and knowledge of charitable organizations - gained through a lifetime of service - has helped to grow Opal’s Dream Foundation.
 Dick officially joined the board in 2015, and continues to offer his strategic vision to the organization.
-Dick is Senior Vice President of Wealth Management for the Trident Group at Morgan Stanley in Louisville.
+Dick is former Senior Vice President of Wealth Management for the Trident Group at Morgan Stanley in Louisville.